kperath/k8s_the_hard_way/docs/13-smoke-test.md

 Forwarding from [::1]:8080 -> 80
 ```

-In a new terminal make an HTTP request using the forwarding address:
+In a new terminal make an HTTP request using the forwarding address (or go to localhost:8080 in your browser):

 ```
 curl --head http://127.0.0.1:8080
 ```

+`--head` just gives you the header information about the server instead of the "Hello from Nginx" text

 > output